ghi-electronics/Documentation/hardware/brainpad.md

 Educators now have the power to use their beloved language-of-choice with BrainPad devices, thanks to the power of the DUE platform.

-Both BrainPad Pulse and BrainPad Edge are fully supported.
-However, BrainPad Pulse include additional natively-supported, which are the display and the buzzer.
+All BrainPad microcomputers are fully supported.
+However, BrainPad Pulse include additional natively-supported components, which are the display and the buzzer.

 **BrainPad Pulse**
 ![BrainPad Pulse](images/brainpad-pulse.png)